-- Locking system "Safe"

-- Selective unlocking system

-- Auto-locking to prevent involuntary unlocking

-- Automatic speed dependent locking and unlocking system

-- Emergency unlocking system
+- Locking system "Safe" - Auto-locking to prevent involuntary unlocking - Automatic speed dependent locking and unlocking system - Emergency unlocking system

-For anti-theft security, only the driver's door is fitted with a lock cylinder. \blacksquare
+For anti-theft security, only the driver's door is fitted with a lock cylinder.

 Safety system "Safe"

 This is an anti-theft device consisting of a double lock for the door locks and a deactivation function for the boot in order to make forced entry more difficult.